Hydrogen peroxide is a great way to clean all sorts of things. It

 Why Using Bleach to Disinfect Contaminated Water is a Problem

-“We recommend storing our bleach at room temperatures.
+A little known problem with long term storage of bleach in your disaster emergency supply cache is that it degrades over time.
+A bleach manufacturing representative produced this statement:“We recommend storing our bleach at room temperatures.
 It can be stored for about 6 months at temperatures between 50 and 70 degrees Fahrenheit.
 After this time, bleach will begin to degrade at a rate of 20% each year until totally degraded to salt and water.
-Storing at temperatures much higher than 70 degrees Fahrenheit could cause the bleach to lose its effectiveness and degrade more rapidly.”
+Storing at temperatures much higher than 70 degrees Fahrenheit could cause the bleach to lose its effectiveness and degrade more rapidly.â€

 So if bleach is unreliable for long term storage in emergency preparedness kits then what other commonly available chemical methods of disinfecting water are there?
 As it turns out a better solution is easily available.